pure-data/pure-data/md/slop-tilde.md

 The input is a square pulse of unit height  lasting 0.7 msec, at a sample rate of 48000.
 The upward maximum slope is set to 9000.
 For the first 5 samples of the pulse, the upward increment is limited to 9000/48000 units.
-At the sixth sample of teh pulse the input is within that limit of the previous output, and so the increment becomes exactly what is needed to make the output reach the input in value.
+At the sixth sample of the pulse the input is within that limit of the previous output, and so the increment becomes exactly what is needed to make the output reach the input in value.